RicCu/NeuralStyle/README.md

 **generative.py** also has the options:
 - `--eval` use to transform an image with a pretrained model
 - `--model` path to pretrained model (used with `--eval`)
+- `--texture` use to train or evaluate a Texture Network
+- `--noise-scale` set a float to scale the magnitude of the noise tensor in Texture Networks

 **export.py**
 Script to export pretrained models into ONNX.